 To support OpenStack, Rackspace KaaS requires an end-to-end, highly available architecture.

-Will I have the ability to use other public cloud Infrastructure as a Service (IaaS) platforms?
+Can I use other public cloud Infrastructure as a Service (IaaS) platforms?#

 Support for other IaaS platforms is something that we are currently examining and scoping on our product roadmap.
 If you have an urgent requirement to support a specific IaaS platform, such as a hybrid/burst scenario, contact your Rackspace Account Manager to raise the priority to our product team.